Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Dodgers

 Dodgers Pitching Rankings (2022)

-- The Dodgers had the top team ERA among all league pitching staffs (2.81).
+- The Dodgers had the first-ranked team ERA among all league pitching staffs (2.81).

 © 2023 Data Skrive.
 All rights reserved.